Signed in as:

 We have a large focus on social, emotional wellbeing and life skills.
 Interventions focused on self-confidence to promote aspirations and vocational opportunities for all members of the family.
-We provide a Tradership programme which offers CPD certifications, work-based learning and Growth Mindset to increase opportunities and employability for young people pre- and post-16.
+We provide a OPTIONS programme (Opportunities, Pathways & Training Inclusive Of Neurodiversity & SEND) which offers CPD certifications, work-based learning and Growth Mindset to increase opportunities and employability for young people pre- and post-16.

 In addition, the programme benefits other members of the local community, as we help to reduce crime and anti-social behaviour in the area by early intervention and support for young people at risk of exploitation.
 Also, it will provide an increase in awareness for professionals on understanding the need behind the behaviours and what should be implemented to support young people that may have experienced trauma or have an unidentified or unmet need.
 This in turn will help professionals continue their professional development and build positive relationships with the young people and their families, as the family wraparound co-ordinator implements a strength based, solution focussed approach to harness the strengths of each individual.
 We would like to employ our own educational psychologist to support with this and upskill education and support staff.

-Our Non-Executive board of Directors is made up of 16 very knowledgeable members, 100% of which have lived experience of the challenges our organisation is addressing both in personal and professionals capacities, and as such are able to support our organisation with an informed perspective.
+Our Non-Executive board of Directors is made up of 16 very knowledgeable members, 100% of which have lived experience of the challenges our organisation is addressing, both in personal and professionals capacities, and as such are able to support our organisation with an informed perspective.
+We also have an amazing board of young people who inform how we should deliver our support, all of whom also have lived experience.

 Great Minds Together FICS (Families in Crisis Support) Division is a not for profit, community interest company providing free mentorship and a free wraparound service from one of our Family Wraparound Co-ordinator's supporting families in need practically, emotionally and helps parents and carers of children with SEND and/or SEMH needs navigate the complex education, housing and social care system.
 This ensures an integration of services for effective sharing of information and better outcomes for children and young people.